ILRe: Intermediate Layer Retrieval for Context Compression in Causal Language Models: Experiments

 \subsection{Ablations}

-In this part, we will change the settings or modify the components of the standard ILRe to prove its robustness.

-\textbf{Prefilling Method.} To prove the stability of the streaming chunked prefill in our framework, we compare it with using the full KV in layers $\{1, 2,...,l_R-1\}$ by setting $W=\infty$.
-As demonstrated in Table~\ref{tab:llama_1M_prefill_ablations}, the results of RULER benchmark of the streaming chunked prefill are comparable to those of full KV.
+\textbf{Prefilling Method.} To demonstrate the stability of the streaming chunked prefill in our framework, we compare it with using the full KV in layers $\{1, 2,...,l_R-1\}$ by setting $W=\infty$.
+As shown in Table~\ref{tab:llama_1M_prefill_ablations}, the results of RULER benchmark with the streaming chunked prefill are comparable to those of full KV.
 The results with ``FullKV" in Table~\ref{table:longbench_reduced} further reinforce this finding.

-\textbf{Multi Kernels. } We define three different configurations of the pooling method from the default setups: \begin{itemize} \item \textbf{Less-Max-Kernels} uses only one max pooling with kernel size $4$. \item \textbf{Less-Avg-Kernels} reduces the number of average pooling to nine with sizes ranging from $1$ to $9$. \item \textbf{One-Max-Avg} only has one max pooling and one average pooling with size $4$ and $5$ respectively. \end{itemize} These tasks are evaluated at $128K$ and $512K$ in the RULER benchmarks present in Table~\ref{tab:llama_1M_kernel_ablations}.
+\textbf{Multi Kernels.} We define three different configurations of the pooling method from the default setups. \textbf{Less-Max-Kernels} uses only one max pooling with kernel size $4$. \textbf{Less-Avg-Kernels} reduces the number of average pooling to nine with sizes ranging from $1$ to $9$. \textbf{One-Max-Avg} only has one max pooling and one average pooling with size $4$ and $5$ respectively.

+These tasks are evaluated at $128K$ and $512K$ in the RULER benchmarks present in Table~\ref{tab:llama_1M_kernel_ablations}.
 We include two subtasks, NIAH-Single-Key-2 (NS2) and NIAH-Single-Key-3 (NS3), to demonstrate that multi-kernels are effective for long-content retrieval.
 This is evident as the One-Max-Avg setup exhibits an abrupt performance drop in the longer-key task NS3.

-\textbf{Other Models.} For the model Qwen2.5-7B-Instruct, we identify the optimal $l_R = 5$ and limit testing to $32K$ in Table~\ref{tab:qwen_ablations}, consistent with its claimed capabilities.
-This result demonstrates that our approach is valid across other model families.
+\textbf{Length Extrapolation.} We evaluate LLMs without lengthy tuning using the RULER benchmark (see Table~\ref{tab:qwen_ablations}), aiming to verify the compatibility of DCA with ILRe.

+The default ILRe (without any extrapolation technique) performs well under $128K$ tokens across all tested models—even for the Qwen family with a native context window capacity of only $32K$ tokens.
+When DCA is enabled, ILRe further extends the effective context length of LLMs.
+Notably, results for the Llama family (presented in Table~\ref{tab:llama_1M_main} and ~\ref{tab:qwen_ablations}) demonstrate that Llama3.1-8B-Instruct, with both ILRe and DCA enabled, achieves results comparable to Llama-3.1-UltraLong-8B-1M-Instruct across the $128K–1M$ token range.